 The APVMA is aware that some applicants and authorising parties are concerned that the inclusion of authorising party details in the information list that is published may identify a commercial relationship between the applicant and authorising party.
 Applicants should be mindful of this and consider carefully how commercial arrangements are structured for the purposes of which party is the authorising party for information developed for and submitted with applications.

-5. Information list must accurately reflect the information submitted
+5. The information list should accurately reflect the information submitted

-If the information contained in the information list is not complete or does not accurately reflect the actual information submitted with the application, the information list will not meet the application requirements.
-If, during its assessment of an application, the APVMA identifies that an information list is not complete or accurate the potential consequence to the applicant could be that the APVMA will need to issue a requirement notice to have the information list rectified.
-Where the APVMA needs to issue a requirement notice the extended assessment period prescribed by the Agvet Code Regulations applies.
+If the information contained in the information list is not complete or does not accurately reflect the actual information submitted with the application, the information list will not meet the application requirements and the deficiencies in the information list may result in delays in the evaluation of the application and an extended assessment period prescribed by the Agvet Code Regulations may apply.
 This is typically one and a third of the original assessment timeframe.

 6. Completing the information list